aaronjwood/PortAuthority/README.md

 One of the fastest port scanners with host discovery on the market!
 Host discovery is typically performed in less than **5 seconds**.
 If the device you're scanning drops packets, it takes about 10 seconds to scan 1000 ports.
-If the device you're scanning rejects packets, it takes less than **30 seconds seconds to scan all 65,535 ports!**
+If the device you're scanning rejects packets, it takes less than **30 seconds to scan all 65,535 ports!**

 Port Authority has no ads and will *never* have ads.
 It requires extremely limited permissions since it only needs to interact with your network.